Writing an OpenGL Screensaver for Windows

 Other References

-information to write a commercial-grade screensaver or even a very good one.
+write a commercial-grade screensaver or even a very good one.
+Some

-Some other resources you may find useful (translation: I couldn't live without
+other resources you may find useful (translation: I couldn't live

-errors in this document, or found any part of it especially
+if you find errors in this document, or found any part of it

 Did you find this useful?
 Really really useful?